R4yGM/NorthKoreaScans/README.md

 ## Contributing

-If you want to contribute by adding some of your own scans into the repo it would be appreaciated :)
+If you want to contribute by adding your own scans, that would be awesome :)

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/yourscan`)